rogerpadilla/prouter/README.md

 ```

-### programmatically avoid executing other middlewares but allow changing the path in the URL
+### conditionally avoid executing other middlewares but allow changing the path in the URL

 ```js
 import { BrowserRouter } from 'prouter';